geoserver/geoserver/doc/en/user/source/webadmin/security/ugr.rst

    * - User name
      - The name of the user
    * - Enabled
-     - When checked, will enable the user to authenticate.
+     - When selected, will enable the user to authenticate
    * - Password
      - The password for this user.
 Existing passwords will be obscured when viewed.
    * - Confirm password
-     - In order to set or change the password, it is necessary to input it twice.
+     - To set or change the password enter the password twice.
    * - User properties
      - Key/value pairs associated with the user.
 Used for associating additional information with the user.
    * - Group list
      - Full list of groups, including list of groups to which the user is a member.
 Membership can be toggled here via the arrow buttons.
    * - Add a new group
      - Shortcut to adding a new group.
 Also available in the Groups tab.
    * - Role list
      - Full list of roles, including a list of roles to which the user is associated.
 Association can be toggled here via the arrow buttons.
    * - Add a new role
-     - Shortcut to adding a new role.
+     - Shortcut to adding a new role
    * - List of current roles for the user
      - List of current roles associated with the user.
-Each role can be clicked and will allow the role itself to be edited.
+Click a role to enable editing.

-The Groups tab allows for the configuration of groups in this user/group service.
-There are options to add and remove a group, with an additional option to remove a group and also the roles associated with that group.
+The Groups tab provides configuration options for groups in this user/group service.
+There are options to add and remove a group, with an additional option to remove a group and the roles associated with that group.

 .. figure:: images/ugr_uggroups.png
    :align: center